 4. Learn Tongan Crafts and Dance with Local Villagers

 ‘Eua island has a rich culture that has gone unchanged for centuries, where traditional arts, crafts and dance are a part of everyday life.
 Immerse as a family into the Tongan culture through the cultural classes on offer.
-Kids love learning how to weave their own bag or fan, painting their own piece of tapa cloth (cloth made with the mark of a mulberry tree) or having a ball learning how to do traditional Tongan dancing.
-Classes are offered by the local villagers, organised through accommodations on the island.
+Kids love learning how to weave their own bag or fan, painting their own piece of tapa cloth (cloth made with the mark of a mulberry tree) or learning how to do traditional Tongan dancing.
+Classes are offered by the local villagers and organised through accommodations on the island.
 Learn more about the Tongan culture in The Guide to the Tongan Culture.

 Location: All over ‘Eua, inquire with your accommodation.